Young People

 • Have health and safety and risk assessment plan in place for each volunteer.

-Why choose volunteering at the library – Fred and Sally chose to work at the library as it is a calm place that they were familiar with.
+Background: Fred and Sally are working on their Duke of Edinburgh’s award and volunteering is a required part of that.
+Fred and Sally chose to work at the library as it is a calm place that they were familiar with.
 Also, they know they can easily get to the library.

-[The library advertises for young volunteers to help us in the summer holidays, some of these volunteers stay on after the holidays and do their DofE volunteering here.
-Some young people are just looking for things to do, and approach us, sometimes we have young people who use the library very regularly and we ask them if they would like to volunteer over the summer.
+[The library advertises for young volunteers to help in the summer holidays, some of these volunteers stay on after the holidays and do their DofE volunteering here.
+Some young people are just looking for things to do, and approach us, sometimes we have young people who use the library very regularly and we ask them if they would like to volunteer over the summer.]

 Support provided: usually shorter volunteering shifts, an hour after school for D of E, or 1.5 hours on Saturday for lego club, staff are always around to supervise so the volunteer is never left without staff nearby.
 Saturday lego club works as a team of volunteers, so responsibility is not on just one young person – it is social as well as ‘work’.

-Impact: The volunteer feels it has given them more confidence.
+Impact: The volunteers feel it has given them more confidence.
 They are better at being social with people they don’t know – library users and families who bring children to lego.
 They have made new friends – with other volunteers.
 They have gained experience of interacting with children and families which might help them with career prospects in the future.
 They enjoy spending time in the library.
 Volunteering is a nice way to spend free time, so they would recommend volunteering to other young people.

 Useful Resources: